jspinoza3/2azerons/README.txt

 - --- --- "LP_" is a reservered prefix.
 All the identifiers in longpressify.ahk are prefixed by "LP_".
 You will also need to use this prefix in specific locations in your code when necessary in order to communicate with longpressify.ahk, as detailed in later sections below.
 - --- 4.
 One or more calls to LP_activate is necessary to specify what mode you wish to be active in the beginning.
 This function is defined in longpressify.ahk, hence this call(s) comes after the include statement.
 The function takes one input, as string, which is the name of a nested class in LP_modes, representing the mode you wish to activate.
 - --- 5.
 Miscellaneous hotkey definitions.
 Here you put hotkeys used for mode control and whatever other custom hotkey definitions you want which are not well suited to being defined inside of a mode.
 For example, you may choose to define a simple hotkey for terminating the script.
-- --- --- Control which modes are active with calls to LP_activate and LP_deactivate, passing one input- a string - the name of a nested class in LP_modes, representing the mode you wish to activate or deactivate.
+- --- --- Control which modes are active with calls to LP_.activate and LP_.deactivate, passing one input- a string - the name of a nested class in LP_modes, representing the mode you wish to activate or deactivate.
 - --- --- multiple modes can be active at the same time.
 This feature has only been tested in the context of mutually exlusive modes.
-If two modes modify one or more of the same buttons, I make no garantee as to the practicality of attempting to activate one without deactivating the other.
+If two modes modify one or more of the same buttons, I make no garantee as to the practicality of attempting to activate one without deactivating the other first.
+However, there is a mechanism in place that will automatically handle the situation where a mode is activated which modifies a button that is already held down.
+In this case, the mode will be activated on all other buttons but not apply to the held down button until it is released.
+The same waiting principle is applied to deactivation of held down buttons as well.
 - The order of code parts 1-2 above is not important, but part 3-5 are expected to go in order after 1-2.
 - also note that no instantiation of classes is required inside of 2azerons.ahk.
 It is the name, location, and content of your class definitions that allows them to be properly interpretted as button behaviour paradigms.
 Instantiation will be performed by longpressify.ahk, but the details of that will be covered later.